Physicist91/systems-identification/README.md

 ### Brief Overview

 This project is a cross-over between dynamical system and machine learning, with an application to the biosciences.
 It is very close to the state-of-the-art research currently being conducted in the field.
 Traditionally, such a method for discovering dynamics was known as *system identification* before machine learning libraries were made open-source commodity.
 However, systems identification is recognized as a hard problem in the physical sciences.
 Here, I want to show that a machine learning approach can help accelerate and transform how dynamic modeling is done in the hard sciences.

-### Datasets and Inputs

-I plan to use three set of parameter values for the ordinary differential equations of the dynamical system that will result in different qualitative behaviour of the system dynamics.
-I expect the multistep neural network to be robust enough to handle these three regimes.

 ### Solution Statement